 Of course, there are situations where a family law professional can act as an impartial third party, such as arbitration or mediation, to help couples reach a resolution – however, arbitrators and mediators are not able to act on behalf of their clients.
 In these cases, it is still generally advisable for each party to have their own independent legal advice before making an agreement.
 This way, no one is at risk of making a decision under duress; each party is able to make their own choices based on the advice they have been given; any legal correspondence between the two parties takes place via their respective solicitors; and the fairest agreement possible can be reached, whether that’s via a collaborative approach or taken to court.

 In all cases, professional legal advice is the first priority so that you have all the information you need to make an informed decision about your situation and the options available.
-At Frances Lindsay & Co we offer a free 45-minute consultation for family law clients – let us take the weight off your shoulders and help you find the right way forward.divorce, separation
+At Frances Lindsay & Co we offer a free 45-minute consultation for family law clients – let us take the weight off your shoulders and help you find the right way forward.Tags: divorce, separation